-On June 19, the U.S. Health Resources and Services Administration (HRSA) awarded Catholic University’s National Catholic School of Social Service (NCSSS) a five-year, $3.2 million grant under the Scholarships for Disadvantaged Students Program.
+On June 19, the U.S. Health Resources and Services Administration (HRSA) awarded to Catholic University’s National Catholic School of Social Service (NCSSS) a five-year, $3.2 million grant under the Scholarships for Disadvantaged Students Program.

 Through the program, NCSSS will improve the quality of and access to mental health services in medically underserved communities in and around Washington, D.C., by recruiting, supporting, and training individuals from disadvantaged backgrounds as future social workers.
 Per HRSA’s qualifications, disadvantaged is defined as students who are first-generation, come from a family that receives public assistance, are from low-income households, or have a physical, learning, or mental impairment.